fingon/sssmemvault/README.md

 # --- Daemon Settings ---
 # Path to the node's combined private keyset file (signing + hybrid).
+# This path should be specific to each node.
+For example, on Node A, this might be "nodeA_private.json".
-private_key_path: "node_private.json" # Node A uses nodeA_private.json, Node B uses nodeB_private.json
+private_key_path: "nodeA_private.json" # Example for Node A
 # Path to the master public key file (signing only, used to verify pushed entry signatures).
 master_public_key_path: "master_public.json"
 # Address and port the daemon listens on.